Florida governor signs bill allowing more armed teachers

-TALLAHASSEE, Fla. — More Florida teachers will be eligible to carry guns in the classroom under a bill Republican Gov. Ron DeSantis signed Wednesday that immediately implements recommendations from a commission formed after the Parkland high school mass shooting.
+TALLAHASSEE, Fla. — More Florida teachers will be eligible to carry guns in the classroom under a bill Republican Gov. Ron DeSantis signed Wednesday that immediately implements recommendations from a commission formed after a mass shooting at a high school in Parkland.

 The bill was one of the most contentious of the legislative session that ended Saturday.
 It expands the “guardian” program that allows school districts to approve school employees and teachers with a role outside the classroom, such as a coach, to carry guns.
 School districts have to approve and teachers have to volunteer.
 They then go through police-like training with a sheriff’s office and undergo a psychiatric evaluation and a background check.